Crystal Beach Park: George C. Hall and Van Hall (1924–1983)

-John E. Rebstock sold the park to George C. Hall in 1924.
 Hall had worked at the park for years running concessions, and was famous for his Gourmet Suckers.
 Rebstock would go on to open Bay Beach Park to the west of Crystal Beach Park in 1926.

 Hall constructed the Crystal Ballroom in the winter of 1924.
 The dance hall's location required the addition of a concrete seawall and boardwalk along the park's border to Lake Erie.
 Many famous acts such as Count Basie, Frank Sinatra, Glenn Miller Orchestra, and Jelly Roll Morton played the Crystal Ballroom.
 Artie Shaw arrived late for his Labour Day performance at the venue in 1939, and the crowd of 7,000 rioted.

 The Cyclone was added to the park in 1926.
 It was one of the Giant Cyclone Safety Coasters that were designed by Harry G. Traver, and known for their reputation as dangerous and terrifying.
 In 1947, the Cyclone was dismantled and its material was used to construct The Comet.
 The Comet is considered one of the greatest wooden coasters ever built, and was awarded Coaster Landmark status by American Coaster Enthusiasts.

 At its peak in the 1940s and early 1950s, the park had about 20,000 visitors daily throughout the summer, from Victoria Day through Labour Day.

 Boat service from Buffalo was discontinued after a race riot aboard the Canadiana in 1956.

 George C. Hall died in 1972 and the park's ownership reverted to his estate.
 His grandson, Van Hall, purchased a controlling interest in the park.